Parents & Community

 Catholic schools in the Diocese of Rockhampton are fortunate to have School Boards to support and nurture them.
 They are ably supported by very experienced Board Liaison Officers and staff from DCEO and are well placed to meet future challenges.

 School and College Boards in the Diocese of Rockhampton are constituted to enable these collaborative practices to be employed:

 - the ongoing development of the Catholic ethos of the school, which means promoting the school as a centre of evangelisation (in partnership, where appropriate, with a parish or other Church agencies) in fidelity to the teachings of the Church, diocesan authority, and the special spirituality that animates the school community;

-- being consulted in relation to the appointment of a principal by the founding authority;
+- being consulted in relation to the appointment of a principal by the Catholic Education Office;

 - supporting staff, especially the principal, who will have the day to day responsibility for maintaining and promoting the Catholic ethos of the school;